Underoath: Erase Me, Voyeurist and The Place After This One (2018–present)

 Erase Me was released via Fearless Records on April 6, 2018.
 The band released "Rapture", the second single from the album, on March 19.
 The band kicked off with the No Fix tour in support of the album in late April 2018 with Dance Gavin Dance.
 The lead single of the album, "On My Teeth", received a Grammy nomination for Best Metal Performance; it lost to High on Fire's "Electric Messiah".

 The band supported Korn and Alice in Chains during a mid-2019 North American tour.
 On July 14, 2021, the band released "Damn Excuses", the lead single from their ninth album Voyeurist.
 The album marked their first in nearly four years, their longest gap between albums without breaking up.
 It was originally intended for release in October 2021, but was pushed back by three months due to vinyl production delays.
 On August 4, 2021, the band released the second single from the album, "Hallelujah".

 On September 22, 2021, the band released the third single "Pneumonia" and revealed it was written exactly one year prior to release.
-The single was also partly inspired by the passing of guitarist Tim McTague's father.
+The single was also partly inspired by the death of guitarist Tim McTague's father.
 Voyeurist was released on January 14, 2022.
 On March 28, 2023, guitarist James Smith was kicked out of the band after a 20-year tenure with the group.
-Underoath cited the reason for Smith's ouster being "differences that they weren't able to work out."
+Underoath cited the reason for Smith's ouster being "differences that they weren't able to work out".

-Underoath were the featured artist on three tracks in 2024: Bring Me The Horizon's "A Bullet w/ My Name On", Mitchell Tenpenny's "Demon or Ghost" and Des Rocs' "In The Night".
+Underoath were the featured artist on three tracks in 2024: Bring Me the Horizon's "A Bullet w/ My Name On", Mitchell Tenpenny's "Demon or Ghost" and Des Rocs' "In The Night".
 The band also released three new singles throughout 2024: "Teeth" in September, "Survivors Guilt" in October, and "Generation No Surrender" in December.
 Also in December, at a concert in St. Petersburg, Florida, Dallas Taylor appeared on stage with Underoath and performed the song "When the Sun Sleeps" alongside all current members.
 All three of Underoath's 2024 singles feature on their tenth studio album, The Place After This One, which was released on March 28, 2025.

+In February 2026, the band was announced as part of the lineup for the Louder Than Life music festival in Louisville, scheduled to take place in September.
+The band hinted at planning to write a new album for a 2027 release in an interview with Valentino Petrarca at The Aquarian.